natyusha/ShokoRelay.bundle/README.md

 > [!NOTE]
 > The appended titles will appear after an em dash (**—**) making it easy to search for anything affected by this.

-### Combining Series
+### TMDB Matching
-If you have TMDB matching enabled in Shoko and `SingleSeasonOrdering` disabled the agent will prioritise episode numbering from it by default.
+If you have TMDB auto links enabled in Shoko you will have access to several features not available otherwise:
+- Plex's default theme song support (using the TvDB ID)
+- Season support for long running anime (including posters)
+- Fallback for series/episode descriptions and titles (if AniDB is missing that information)

+With `SingleSeasonOrdering` disabled in the Scanner and Agent the following will also be supported:
+- Combining multiple Shoko series into a single Plex entry
+- Alternate episode ordering for seasons

+**Combining Series**
 This allows shows which are separated on AniDB to be combined into a single entry inside Plex.
 To Achieve this simply multi-select (with the primary series as the first selection) the series in your Plex library which you know are part of a single TMDB entry then select `Merge`.

 Using Fairy Tail as an example all of the following series can be safely merged into a single entry in Plex if they are correctly matched to TMDB in Shoko:
 - Fairy Tail